 Norges Vel has been pioneering the work to develop Norway's modern agriculture.
 Now we use our knowledge to work on projects to modernise agriculture in African countries and on the Balkan peninsula.

 The majority of farmers in developing countries are poor smallholder farmers.
 Through our projects in Africa, Norges Vel is contributing to improved organisation of farmers and their small-scale production.
 This is important to be able to meet the world's future need for food.

-Organising small scale farmers
+Organising small-scale farmers

 Creating profitable environmentally friendly businesses

-- Climate minded production methods of farming
+- Climate-smart production methods of farming

 - Sustainable and profitable synergies between food and energy production